sustainsw/sustainsw.github.io/pages/optout.md

 layout: page
 ---

 Our research complies with the [highest standard of data protection]({% link pages/our_data.md%}).
 All the data we use is [anonymised]({% link pages/our_data.md%}) within NHS systems prior to use.
 We undertake all feasible steps to ensure data is secure and that your [privacy is protected]({% link pages/our_data.md%}).
 We do however appreciate that some people may not wish their data to be used for health improvement research.
-If you would like to opt-out of any of our projects, please send an email
+If you would like to opt-out of any of our projects, please send an email to
-[plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out) to the address below.

-plh-tr.researchdataoptout@nhs.net

-Please specify the project(s) you wish to opt out of and include the following information:
+[plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out). specifying the project(s) you wish to opt out of and including the following information:

 - Name